Talkamatic/dialogue-domain-descriptions/docs/rasa_nlu.md

 # Add pre-trained named entity recognizers (NERs)

-Rasa NLU [supports pre-trained NERs](https://legacy-docs.rasa.com/docs/nlu/0.14.6/entities/) to be part of the pipeline, for instance the NER from [Duckling](https://legacy-docs.rasa.com/docs/nlu/0.14.6/components/#ner-duckling-http) which can be used together with TDM.
+Rasa NLU [supports pre-trained NERs](https://legacy-docs.rasa.com/docs/nlu/0.14.6/entities/) to be part of the pipeline, for instance the NERs from [Duckling](https://legacy-docs.rasa.com/docs/nlu/0.14.6/components/#ner-duckling-http) and [Spacy](https://legacy-docs.rasa.com/docs/nlu/0.14.6/components/#ner-spacy) which can be used together with TDM.

+## Duckling
 In this version of TDM, the following Duckling entities are supported:
 - `number`: maps to the `integer` sort.
 - `time`: maps to the `datetime` sort.

-To enable it, make sure it's available to the Rasa server and add its component to an explicit pipeline:
+To enable Duckling, make sure it's available to the Rasa server and add its component to an explicit pipeline:

 ```yml
 - name: "DucklingHTTPExtractor"